Kavithma-Thushal/LinkedIn-Clone-App/README.md

 The LinkedIn Clone app is designed to offer a professional networking experience similar to LinkedIn.
 It includes features that allow users to build their professional profiles, connect with colleagues, share updates, and engage in meaningful conversations.
 This project is ideal for those looking to understand the fundamentals of building a social networking app with modern technologies.

 ## Features
-* User Authentication: Secure user registration and login using email and password.
-* Profile Management: Users can create and update their professional profiles, including adding a profile picture, work experience, education, and skills.
+✅ Profile Management: Users can create and update their professional profiles, including adding a profile picture, work experience, education, and skills.<br/>
-* Connections: Users can search for other professionals, send connection requests, and manage their network of contacts.
+✅ Connections: Users can search for other professionals, send connection requests, and manage their network of contacts.<br/>
-* News Feed: A personalized feed where users can post updates, articles, and share professional content.
+✅ News Feed: A personalized feed where users can post updates, articles, and share professional content.<br/>
-* Messaging: Real-time chat functionality for users to communicate directly with their connections.
+✅ Messaging: Real-time chat functionality for users to communicate directly with their connections.<br/>
-* Notifications: Users receive notifications for connection requests, messages, and other important updates.
+✅ Notifications: Users receive notifications for connection requests, messages, and other important updates.<br/>
-* Job Listings: A section for browsing and applying to job postings relevant to the user’s field and interests.
+✅ Job Listings: A section for browsing and applying to job postings relevant to the user’s field and interests.<br/>

 ## Technologies Used
 ✅ React Native<br/>